leonardopangaio/git4nondev/README.md

 One of the main functions of git is to undo non-wanted changes or actions on code or repository.

 1. `git checkout -- "FileName"`: This command line will return the local repository status to before the change.
-It's possible because was not put on stage area and it was an uncommited change;
+It's possible because was not put on stage area and it was an uncommitted change;

 2. `git reset --hard HEAD`: This command line will return the stage area to before the change.
-It's possible because was an uncommited change;
+It's possible because was an uncommitted change;

 3. `git reset --hard HEAD-1`: This command line will return the local commit to before the change.
-It's possible because was an uncommited change on remote repository;
+It's possible because was an uncommitted change on remote repository;

 4. `git commit --amend`: This command line will open an separated editor to re-do the commit, after necessary manual code fix, and it enables the creation of a new message;

-5. `git reverse "CommitID"`: This command line will create a new commit without the changes on the commit declaired by "CommitID".
-It's usefull when the entire commit will be "reversed", ignoring all the changes inside it.
+5. `git reverse "CommitID"`: This command line will create a new commit without the changes on the commit declared by "CommitID".
+It's useful when the entire commit will be "reversed", ignoring all the changes inside it.
 Note that this command will reverse just local repository, to force the reverse on remote repository will be necessary use the `git push origin "BranchName" --force` command line;

-6. Imagine a cenario where the developer wrote some code and notice that wrote everything on a main/master branch.
+6. Imagine a scenario where the developer wrote some code and notice that wrote everything on a main/master branch.
 There is an way to fix that with some command lines:
     ```sh
     git stash
     git checkout -b "NewBranchName"
     git stash pop
     ```
     - Explaining the commands:
-        - `git stash` will create a temporary area to store the code changes that are not staged or commited;
+        - `git stash` will create a temporary area to store the code changes that are not staged or committed;
         - `git checkout -b "NewBranchName"` will create a new branch and enter on it;
         - `git stash pop` will apply the changes, that are temporary stored on stash space, on the current branch;

 7. A scenario that it's needed to remove a file from a repository, but it cannot be on the history, for example, if credentials file were pushed to remote repository.
 The necessary steps are:
-    - Lets use the rebase interactive method to edit our commit, to do this, it'll be necessáry know the commit id before the desired commit that will be changed;
+    - Lets use the rebase interactive method to edit our commit, to do this, it'll be necessary know the commit id before the desired commit that will be changed;
     - With this command line`git rebase -i "commit_id"` will open a text editor displaying a list of the branch’s commits from the specified commit to the current one;
     - Lets chose the commit that will be changed, and alter the text to edit, save and close the editor;
     - Now it's possible to remove the desired file;